 - multiple system atrophy

-- Sjögren’s syndrome
+- Sjögren syndrome

 - small cell lung cancer

 Taking certain medications, particularly those known as anticholinergics, can result in reduced sweating.
-These medications have side effects that include sore throat, dry mouth, and reduction in perspiration.
+These medications have side effects that include a sore throat, dry mouth, and reduction in perspiration.

-Symptoms of hypohidrosis include:
+The symptoms of hypohidrosis include:

 - muscle cramps or weakness

-- flushed appearance
+- a flushed appearance

 - feeling overly hot